KitC3/Computational-Linguistics-Assignment/README.md

-# Computational-Linguistics-Assignment
+# Computational Linguistics Assignment
-Repository for the Computational Linguistics course
+Code for implementation of a language model

 Group 05
 <br>